 What’s the problem?
 The problem is that we all instinctively love having the freedom to do whatever we want and hate having any rules and restrictions placed on us, even those of our own creation.

 Self-discipline is critical to winning trading.
 Unfortunately, self-discipline is typically the hardest discipline to come by.
 Most of us do a better job of abiding by the rules imposed on us from outside ourselves, e.g., a “No Parking” sign, than we do of abiding by the rules we create for ourselves.
 Our attitude tends to be one more of, “Well, I made the rule, so I’m free to break it”.
 While that’s technically true, but it’s not an attitude that will serve you well in trading.

 The Solution is Within Yourself

 Losing traders mistakenly believe that mastering the market itself is the key to winning.
 They fail to face the reality that the market can’t be mastered.
 You can’t control the market.

-What you can control is yourself, what you do in relation to the market’s actions.
+What you can control is yourself and what you do in relation to the market’s actions.
 Winning traders realize this fact and put greater effort into mastering themselves and their trading actions than they put into trying to master market analysis.
 It’s not that market analysis isn’t useful.
 It’s just that the amount of available information available to consider, as well as the number of different technical or fundamental indicators, is virtually endless.
 Plus, what’s significant at one point in time may be utterly insignificant at another point in time.